Haunted by mass violence, Colorado confronts painful history - The Boston Globe

 Three years ago, the city of Boulder went further and banned assault weapons.
 A court blocked the measure just 10 days before Monday’s rampage.

-Gun control activists say one place to observe the impact of mass shootings is in the state's politics.
-The Republican congressman who represented Aurora was replaced in 2018 by Democratic Rep. Jason Crow, a gun control proponent.
-In November, the Democratic governor who signed the post-Aurora gun control measures, John Hickenlooper, won a U.S. Senate seat from Colorado's last major statewide elected Republican.
+Gun control activists say one place to observe the impact of mass shootings is in the state’s politics.
+The Republican congressman who represented Aurora was replaced in 2018 by Democratic Representative Jason Crow, a gun control proponent.
+In November, the Democratic governor who signed the post-Aurora gun control measures, John Hickenlooper, won a US Senate seat from Colorado’s last major statewide elected Republican.

 Still, the appetite for gun rights supporters has not dissipated completely.
 Coloradans last year also elected Lauren Boebert, a Republican from a rural district who said she wanted to carry a firearm on the floor of the House of Representatives.